Pain & Anesthesia Pharmacology

 - Progression: temperature >40°C, rigidity, mixed acidosis, hyperkalemia, rhabdomyolysis, DIC

-- Confirmatory test: caffeine-halothane contracture test (muscle biopsy)
+- Confirmatory test: caffeine-halothane contracture test (CHCT/IVCT) — muscle biopsy, gold standard

 Treatment